ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/using-istio-for-service-mesh.md

 # Using Istio for Service Mesh

 Services itself can't be part of the service mesh.
-They have to opt-in to become part of the istio service mesh.
+They have to opt-in to become part of the Istio service mesh.

 There are two ways for the services to opt-in to become part of the service mesh: